telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

         [ "value", "anyvalue!" ]
     ]);

-This time `true` is returned.
+The result is that `true` is returned.

 ### Reference Type Specifiers

-All the above type specifiers force references.
-For this reason `=TRUNCATE(A5)` also works&mdash;the function gets the value in `A5` cell.
-If `A5` contains a formula, the runtime library makes sure you get the current value (that is, `A5` is evaluated first).
+All above-mentioned type specifiers force references.
+FBecasues of this, `=TRUNCATE(A5)` also works.
+The function gets the value in the `A5` cell.
+If `A5` contains a formula, the runtime library verifies you get the current value&mdash;that is, `A5` is evaluated first.
 All of this goes under the hood and you need not worry about it.

-However, sometimes you might need to write functions that receive a reference, instead of a resolved value.
-One example is Excel's `ROW` function.
-In its basic form, it takes a cell reference and returns its row number, as demonstrated in the example below.
+Sometimes you might need to write functions that receive a reference instead of a resolved value.
+Such an example is the `ROW` function of Excel.
+In its basic form, it takes a cell reference and returns its row number, as demonstrated in the following example.
 The actual `ROW` function is more complicated.

 ###### Example